Timor-Leste

 Portuguese Official Development Assistance to Timor Leste

-Portuguese ODA to Timor Leste increased after 2015 and has been stabilizing at an annual average of 13M€, both in net and gross terms.
-In 2021, there was the highest value of the last 9 years.
+Portuguese ODA to Timor Leste increased after 2015.
+It has as been stabilizing at an annual average of €13 million, both in net and gross terms.
+In 2021, it was the highest in the last 9 years.
+Timor Leste was the 6th beneficiary of Portuguese ODA in 2022.

 Projects